 Seeking a Back Injury Settlement in Oregon

-Herniated Discs: For example, when a worker performs a heavy lift and twist, they can sometimes tear a disc in their back—usually L4-5 or L5-S1.
-The torn disc material sits on the surrounding nerves, causing pain and numbness down the legs.
-This is generally repaired through surgery, as the disc material needs to be cleaned away.
-In many situations, after surgery, the doctor will limit the worker to lifting no more than 50 to 75 pounds.
+Herniated Discs – Lifting and twisting with heavy items in your hands can sometimes lead to tearing a disc in your back.
+The torn disc material then sits on the surrounding nerves, which causes pain and numbness down the legs.
+Herniated discs are usually repaired through surgery, as the disc material needs to be cleaned away.
+In many situations, after surgery, the doctor will limit you to not lifting items more than 50 to 75 pounds.

 Backbone Fractures – Falling off of a ladder or other high area can end up leading to a fracture of the backbone.
 Surgery is not generally required for this injury, but if your back is deemed unstable, a medical professional may need to perform a fusion procedure.
-Depending on how the worker feels and/or recovers, a full-duty release or restricted release may be issued.
+Depending on how you feel or recover, a full-duty release or restricted release may be issued.

 Injuries Not Recognized by Workers’ Compensation

-Arthritic changes to the back, such as multi-level bulges and others, do not qualify for coverage under workers’ compensation.
-That’s because arthritis is a preexisting condition—not a back injury sustained at work.
+Arthritic changes to your back, such as multi-level bulges, do not qualify for coverage under workers’ compensation plans.
+Why?
+It is because arthritis is considered a preexisting condition and not an injury sustained at work.
 There are some exceptions, however.
 Contact me today to schedule a consultation to find out whether you have an injury worthy of a settlement.